stevedomin/theinflexion.com/_posts/2014-07-26-notes-from-startup-school-europe-london.md

 ## Adora Cheung, Homejoy

+### Summary

+- Adora & Aaron (her co-founder) spent 3 years looking for the Homejoy idea.
+They tried tens of other ideas in between.
+The talk's theme is 'how not to die.'
+- Their mission was twofold: (1) make people happier somehow (2) build a huge business (beacuse this is a proxy for impact.)
+- Finding a problem was the key thing:
+  - "Work on a problem you actually have" was fine, except that they didn't feel like they had any problems.
+  - Finding problems is like finding a needle in a haystack.
+Some people are good at it, but most of us just have to examine each piece of hay one by one.
+  - Thus, early-stage startups require patience .
+- Eventually, one time Aaron was trying to get his house cleaned, but found that you either had to pay agencies an extortionate amount for a good cleaner, or get someone sketchy off Craigslist.
+So they decided to tackle the problem - one that they knew existed.
+- Even then, it took a long path.
+They spun the website up and - no customers.
+- Since it's a marketplace, you have to focus on one side of the chicken-and-egg.
+They focussed on getting customers and figured they'd just clean the place themselves.
+- Initial customers: on a hot day, Adora went to the fair with a box of free bottles, handed them out, and just guilt-tripped people into getting their place cleaned.
+- They got jobs as cleaners and found out that cleaning is really hard; but the experience was invaluable, because the way cleaning companies worked could have been way more efficient.
+- Nearly ran out of money and were going to quit; luckily, both Max Levchin and PG gave them $25k each.
+(If they didn't receive that money, they would have shut the business down.)
+- How did you keep on going?
+How not to quit?
+  - Be really simple and don't stress out about things.
+A lot of crap happens.
+You can't make a stressful situation more stressful.
+"How am I going to deal with this?"
+You can always survive, just don't panic.
+  - You only fail if you stop trying.
+So if you don't give up, you won't have failed.
+- Ignore luck.
+Just work really hard.

+### Raw Notes

 Mission to make homes happier everywhere

 London & Berlin are on the cusp of something great.
 SV has time on its side.